 The second thing that really impressed me was Chuck’s restorative approach to worldview.
 You know, there are a lot of worldview programs where the main goal is to learn what’s happening in the world--mainly what’s going wrong in the world or what’s going wrong in the church.
 And there’s certainly a place for understanding that.

 But Chuck didn’t think a Christian worldview ended with learning what’s wrong; he thought a Christian worldview draws us into participating in God’s redemptive program.
-Chuck understood the scriptural narrative of creation, fall, redemption and restoration.
+Chuck understood the scriptural narrative of creation, fall, redemption

 It’s the story of the world.
 So in Christ, we’re actually called to be involved in His restorative work in all things.